spree/spree-guides/content/integration/terminology.md

 ```

 ***
-If you are building your own Endpoint you may want to try some of the [Testing Tools](testing_tools) which provide a convenient way to send Service Requests to your Endpoint.
+If you are building your own endpoint you may want to try some of the [testing tools](testing_tools) which provide a convenient way to send service requests to your endpoint.
 ***

 ### Service Responses

-A Service Response refers to the `HTTP Response` sent by an Endpoint in answer to a Service Request.
-Service Responses that execute successfully (without encountering an exception) will return a `200 OK` response.
-If the Endpoint encounters an exception while processing the Service Request, it should return a `5XX SERVER ERROR` response code.
+A service response refers to the `HTTP Response` sent by an endpoint in answer to a service request.
+Service responses that execute successfully (without encountering an exception) will return a `200 OK` response.
+If the endpoint encounters an exception while processing the service request, it should return a `5XX SERVER ERROR` response code.

-Here's an example of a successful Service Response taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):
+Here's an example of a successful service response taken from the [creating endpoints tutorial](creating_endpoints_tutorial):

 ```bash
 HTTP/1.1 200 OK